gamemanual0/gm0/source/docs/getting-started-in-ftc/index.rst

 are captains and form four alliances of three teams each.
-As for League Meets, the meet process varies greatly among regions, but generally teams will compete at low-stress League Meets, and have a culminating Leage Championship.
+As for League Meets, the meet process varies greatly among regions, but generally teams will compete at low-stress League Meets, and have a culminating League Championship.
 More information on the selection process is in |gm1|.
 The top teams in both events will advance to the next level, generally the State or Regional Championship.